 Senior Reporter

-Congress Passes National Defense Authorization Act
+Biden Enacts National Defense Authorization Act

 [Stay on top of transportation news: Get TTNews in your inbox.]

-“All of these wins for trucking will benefit motor carriers as well as our national security,” Ed Gilroy, American Trucking Associations’ chief advocacy and public affairs officer, said shortly after the bill’s approval Dec.
+“All of these wins for trucking will benefit motor carriers as well as our national security,” Ed Gilroy, American Trucking Associations’ chief advocacy and public affairs officer, said shortly after the NDAA’s congressional approval Dec.
 18. “These successes are particularly noteworthy during a deeply divided Congress and were made possible due to our commitment to bipartisanship and deep relationships on both sides of the aisle.”

 Gilroy

-According to Transcom, the GHC is meant to improve the relocation process for military personnel and their families.
-Trucking industry stakeholders have been closely monitoring the program.
-“The moving industry is proud to provide members of the armed forces and their families with the highest level of service and support during their relocations,” said Dan Hilton, executive director of the ATA Moving and Storage Conference.
+“The moving industry is proud to provide members of the armed forces and their families with the highest level of service and support during their relocations,” said Dan Hilton, executive director of ATA’s Moving and Storage Conference.
 “We are committed to working together with Congress and DOD to resolve challenges associated with the GHC.”

 Reed

 Rep. Mike Rogers (R-Ala.), chairman of the House Armed Services Committee, before the bill’s approval in that chamber, noted, “Providing for our service members is the most important job that Congress has.
-Every single man and woman who serves in our Armed Forces made the selfless decision to serve and protect our nation.
+Every single man and woman who serves in our armed forces made the selfless decision to serve and protect our nation.
 It is vital that we ensure that our service members and their families are taken care of.
 I am immensely proud of the bipartisan work accomplished by the House Armed Services Committee to improve the quality of life for our service members and their families.”

 Want more news?
 Listen to today's daily briefing below or go here for more info: